Curriculum

 do we go on any trips?

 Over the last three years we have been to the Design Museum in London, the Triumph Car Factory, and were due to visit JCB this year.
 We endeavour to organise an annual trip for both year 10 and 11, that supports their learning, and gives a real world insight into areas that are impossible from within the classroom.
 We also aim to get in outside speakers in from industry, along with physical examples to bring learning to life.
 Last year we had an expert in 3D printing visit, with industrial applications of the process discussed.
-A few years before we were lucky enough for Sir Paul Smith to visit and discuss with students how his focus on detail, and precision manufacture influences his design processes.
+A few years before we were lucky enough for Sir Paul Smith to visit and discuss with pupils how his focus on detail, and precision manufacture influences his design processes.

 what skills do i need to be successful?